 why I stopped making new year’s resolutions

-This year, I decided to not make any resolutions.
+I decided to not make any new year’s resolutions.
 Well, except maybe one.
 I resolve to just be myself.

 I always felt making a set of resolutions meant needing to improve myself, be better at something, or change my body somehow.